libmanuk/Spokedb-O/README.md

 This theme is intended for use with the following Omeka OHMS plugins:

 * <a href="https://github.com/libmanuk/OHMSElementSet" target="_blank">OHMSElementSet</a>
-  * Creates a custom metadata element set for OHMS.
+  * Creates a custom metadata element set for OHMS objects.

 * <a href="https://github.com/libmanuk/OHMSObject" target="_blank">OHMSObject</a>
   * Allows for use of the OHMS Viewer as an embedded object within Omeka item views.